Codeine Addiction Treatment

 Therapies and medication help patients get through the codeine detox stage.

 Detoxification involves eliminating all traces of codeine from the body.
-As part of the codeine addiction treatment process, detoxification treatment is an essential first step.
+As part of the codeine addiction treatment process, detoxification is an essential first step.
 Ongoing use of codeine causes the body to become dependent on the effects of the drug.
-When the body doesn’t get its regularly scheduled dose, a person will experience withdrawal effects, such as irritability, fatigue, depression and nausea.
+When the body doesn’t get its regularly scheduled dose, a person will experience withdrawal symptoms, such as irritability, fatigue, depression and nausea.
 It’s the withdrawal experience that makes it so hard for a person to break a codeine addiction.

 Medication Maintenance Therapy

-Codeine withdrawal effects can last anywhere from one weeks to a year depending on the severity of a person’s addiction.
+Codeine withdrawal effects can last anywhere from one week to a year, depending on the severity of a person’s addiction.
 Most people will continue to experience residual withdrawal effects long after they stop taking the drug.
 These residual aftereffects can potentially drive a person to relapse.
 While residual effects may seem minimal compared to full-blown withdrawal, recovering addicts may feel fairly miserable for a while until the body’s chemical processes return to normal.

 Behavioral Treatment